Hillgrove/Fallout2D20-Character-Creator/readme.md

 4. **Security and Data Integrity:**
    - The system incorporates essential security measures such as Flask-WTF for form handling, CSRF protection, and input validation to ensure that data remains secure and the application is protected from common vulnerabilities.

-## Design Considerations

-In designing the Character Management System, several key decisions were made to ensure that the application is both functional and scalable:

-- **Modular Architecture:**
-  - The application is built using a modular architecture, which separates the core logic, database models, and templates into distinct components.
-This not only improves maintainability but also makes the system more flexible for future expansions or modifications.

-- **User-Centric Design:**
-  - The design of the application is heavily user-centric.
-From the dashboard that provides an at-a-glance view of all characters to the detailed character pages, every aspect of the system is designed to be intuitive and accessible.
-The layout and organization of information are structured to minimize the learning curve and enhance the overall user experience.

-- **Scalability:**
-  - The use of SQLAlchemy as the ORM layer allows the system to scale efficiently as the number of characters and their associated data grows.
-This was a critical consideration during development to ensure that the system could handle an increasing amount of data without degrading performance.

-- **Template-Driven UI:**
-  - The front-end of the application is powered by Jinja2 templates, which enable dynamic rendering of HTML based on the data stored in the database.
-This approach allows for a seamless integration between the back-end logic and the front-end presentation, ensuring that updates to character data are reflected in real-time.

 ### Tech Stack
  - Python
     - Flask